dsdd/EnchantmentsPlusMinus/README.md

 Energized: Shoot yourself to gain a temporary speed and regeneration buff!
 Shockwave: Damages all entities near the place you shot your arrow on!

+#### Global enchantments
+Fly: Equip your tool to fly!
+Repair: Automatically repairs your tool while moving!
+Soulbound: Keep your item on death!
+Experience: Multiplies the amount of experience you get!
+Night Vision: Gain Night Vision upon equipping this tool.
+Speed: Move faster while holding this item.
+Jump Boost: Jump higher while holding this item.

 # Permissions

 #### Player commands